tigerbeetle/tigerbeetle/src/vsr/README.md

 2. (Periodically retry sending the SVC).
 3. If the replica receives a heartbeat quorum or changes views (respectively), stop the `command=start_view_change` retries.
 4. If the replica collects a [view-change quorum](#quorums) of SVC messages, transition to `status=view_change` for the next view.
 (That is, increment the replica's view and start sending a DVC).

-To ensure that an idle (but healthy) cluster does not change views, a `status=normal` primary periodically prepares a heartbeat message.

 This protocol approach enables liveness under asymmetric network partitions.
 For example, a replica which can send to the cluster but not receive may send SVCs, but if the remainder of the cluster is healthy, they will never achieve a quorum, so the view is stable.
 When the partition heals, the formerly-isolated replica may rejoin the original view (if it was isolated in `status=normal`) or a new view (if it was isolated in `status=view_change`).